lardconcepts/asterisk-digitalocean-voipfone-config/Asterisk-14-on-Ubuntu.md

 - Install the extra sounds you want, remember we're in the UK, using G711a, so for example CORE-SOUNDS-EN_GB-ALAW and the extra sounds, too.

 When done, press s to save.
 Now continue - the first line is the compile - takes a few minutes.

+**IMPORTANT - if updating and not building for the first time, then replace the first line with just `make && make install` - do not do `make config && make samples` as you will over-write your previous config**

 ```
 make && make install && make config && make samples && make install-logrotate